Kostassoid/memorial/README.md

 ...

-//@[Foo/Bar] Some meaningful information
+//@[Foo/Bar]: Some meaningful information
 ```

 #### Note body

-`Note body` is basically the rest of the comment after the last `Attribute` (if there are any) and is treated as a piece
+`Note body` is basically the rest of the comment after the header (`Handle` + optional set of `Attribute`s) following
+the separator `:`.
+Note that if there's no `Note body` the separator is not required.
-of Markdown.
+The note body is treated as a piece of Markdown.
 Which means that any plain text comment would work as well.

 Additionally, it's possible to create links to nodes by using a `Handle`, e.g.:

 ```
-//@[Foo/Bar] Also see @[Baz] for additional context.
+//@[Foo/Bar]: Also see @[Baz] for additional context.
 ```

 ### Configuration